zimaldone/t4c/README.md

 $> pip install -r requirements.txt
 ````

-here you go again... script is ready to be run.
+here you go again... script is ready to be run as in the Mac and Debian instructions

-### Linux Debian Stable

-with Debian 9.5 Stretch python